-5. Customer Input Contact Assemblies
+5. Customer Contact Inputs

-Up to two Customer Input Contact Assemblies shall be provided, as an option, for the input and display of customer-supplied alarm points or to initiate pre-assigned UPS operations.
+Up to two customer contact interface assemblies shall be provided, as an option, for the input and display of customer-supplied alarm points or to initiate pre-assigned UPS operations.
 Each assembly shall provide eight channels, with a 24VDC, 100mA signal to be triggered by an isolated, normally open contact.
-When an assembly is selected for a customer-named event, the customer may assign a name of up to 19 characters and the following actions individually to each alarm:
+When an assembly is selected as a customer-named event, the customer may also assign a name of up to 19 characters and the following actions individually to each alarm:

-- Annunciate horn while alarm is present

-- Latch horn on and display alarm until manually reset
+- Annunciate horn while alarm is present - Latch horn on and display alarm until manually reset

 - Include this alarm in the summary alarm

 - Freeze the history status file

 - Initiate external communication

 - Delay action from this signal for 0 to 99.9 seconds